 Tony has served as a past executive member of the Building Service Contractors Association of Australia (BSCAA) in Queensland.
 He has a strong network of industry contacts acquired over many years.
 Holding senior positions in both General Management and Business Development Tony understands the key requirements in providing quality competitively priced solutions to what is an increasingly demanding services sector.

 With business development Tony has successfully participated in numerous national, multi-state and single state tender wins.
-As National Business Development Manager for Pickwick 1A Tony looks forward to helping lead the growth of the business and transferring his extensive knowledge and expertise to the Indigenous owners, shareholders and management.
+As National Business Development Manager for Pickwick 1A Tony looks forward to helping lead the growth of the business and transferring his extensive knowledge and expertise to the Indigenous shareholder, directors and management.